frameworklabs/proto_activities/README.md

 ## Related projects

+* See running proto_activities code in [this](https://wokwi.com/projects/385178429273730049) online Wokwi simulator.
-[Here](https://github.com/frameworklabs/ego) is a little robot with `proto_activities` running on three ESP32 nodes.
+* [Here](https://github.com/frameworklabs/ego) is a little robot with `proto_activities` running on three ESP32 nodes.
-[Pappe](https://github.com/frameworklabs/Pappe) is a sibling project which uses an embedded DSL to allow Blech-style imperative synchronous programming in Swift.
+* [Pappe](https://github.com/frameworklabs/Pappe) is a sibling project which uses an embedded DSL to allow Blech-style imperative synchronous programming in Swift.